-Every warehouse has different needs required for a storage solution to increase productivity and reduce the number of damaged goods.
-However, some of the key factors you should consider when it comes to choosing the perfect racking system are:
+Every warehouse space has different needs required for a storage solution to increase productivity, inventory management, and reduce the number of damaged goods.
+However, some of the key factors you should consider when it comes to choosing the perfect rack system are:

 - Your budget – This is one of the essential things to consider to ensure a pallet racking system is perfect for your warehouse.

 - Maximizing floor space – Your racking system should utilize every foot of warehouse space.

 - Utilizing storage capacity – Make sure you have enough space in the racks for all your items and that it can hold the eight of the inventory

 - Aisle width – If you have bulky or heavy inventory that requires a forklift, you want to make sure your warehouse racking system can accommodate